Time to buck up, MIL is here

 It’s that time of the year again.
 It’s time to gear up and get out that vacuum cleaner which has been used twice in 2 years.
 Shopping needs to extend to vegetables and masalas from just needless clothes and accessories.
 Familiar thoughts?
 You guessed it right; MIL has announced her visit next month.
 And you cannot afford to chill.

-If you are the lazy types, then this will seem like the toughest exam for you.
+If you are lazy types, then this will seem like the toughest exam for you.
 You will have nightmares of failing the cooking test and wake up half covered in sweat.
-OK may be not this much panic but that initial alarm has gone off in your head even though you might not show it in front of your husband.
+OK maybe not this much panic but that initial alarm has gone off in your head even though you might not show it in front of your husband.
 You waste no time and begin to make a list of things to do along with their schedules.
 The next one month, you will be cleaning or organising something every weekend and that thought itself is so annoying.

 2. Get organised

-You might swim your way through your messy wardrobe otherwise, but now that you are expected to have your MIL over, you actually sort your way through the clothes and do that much-needed organising to your wardrobe.
+You might swim your way through your messy wardrobe otherwise, but now that you are expected to have your MIL over, you sort your way through the clothes and do that much-needed organising to your wardrobe.

 3. Quick lessons